aksommerville/egg2/README.md

 - - [ ] Expose a GM names service, using text ripped from eggdev/instruments.eaut dynamically.
 - - [ ] synth: Brief blackout on song transitions?
 Not sure whether it's needed.
 - - [ ] Decide whether to allow WAV for sound resources.
+- - [ ] Add phase to FM LFO.
+I think.
+Maybe?
+- - [ ] FM pitch wheel.
+- - [ ] FM: Should we adjust the modulator too, when pitchenv in play?
+Currently keeping it fixed.